Xfarouq/GROUP-2-ADSA-CAPSTONE-PROJECT/README.md

 ## Acknowledgments

-Special thanks to the Arewa Data Science Academy, our mentor Dr. Sani Aji, and other mentors for their unwavering support.
+Special thanks to the Arewa Data Science Academy, our mentor *Dr. Sani Aji*, and other mentors for their unwavering support.
 Gratitude also goes to our peers and facilitators for their valuable input throughout the project.